QuantEcon/lecture-source-py/source/rst/numpy.rst

 * Mature, fast, stable and under continuous development.

+We have already seen some code involving NumPy in the preceding lectures.

-In this lecture, we introduce NumPy arrays and the fundamental array processing operations provided by NumPy.
+In this lecture, we will start a more systematic discussion of both

+* NumPy arrays and

+* the fundamental array processing operations provided by NumPy.